-The motives of the United States in intervening in the Manchurian dispute can hardly be regarded as altruistic.
-It is even possible that American interests played some rôle in the seizure of the Chinese Eastern.
+The motives of the United States in intervening in the Chinese Eastern dispute of 1929 can hardly be regarded as altruistic.
+It is even likely that American interests played a part in the seizure of the railroad.
 Let us examine the dispute and the nature of American intervention.